google/caliban/paper/paper.md

 Projects like [MLFlow](https://mlflow.org/docs/latest/projects.html)
-[@zaharia2018accelerating] attempt to streamline the container creation process, but still force the researcher's to absorb much of Docker's mental model.
+[@zaharia2018accelerating] attempt to streamline the container creation process, but still force the researcher to absorb much of Docker's mental model.

 # Caliban and Reproducible Research